Outside the Wire

 Applying her background with “Act of Valor” (involving real Navy SEALs and accessed actual military assets), she joined her step-mother Meg Prior as an Editor and Post Producer on “Outside the Wire”, a documentary film about Meg’s civilian deployment to Afghanistan with the 101st Airborne Division of the U.S. Army.

 Personal note: She is a huge fan of super hero films, especially the Batman films (even has the full collection of the original Batman tv series).
-This explains why she is often seen wearing Batman themed T shirts, sweatshirts, or hoodies, and she happily reveals her source as moonatmidnight.com.
+This explains why she is often seen wearing a MoonAtMidnight Batman T shirt, sweatshirt, or hoodie, and she happily reveals her source as moonatmidnight.com.
 She claims to have been inspired to enter her career by her passion for the stories of the dark knight and her family's connection to the armed services.

 JESSICA BRUCKERT: Project Manager